 Schools, not parents, authorise absence.
 Requests to the school for granting permission for leave of absence to a pupil during term time must be made in writing in advance directly to the Head.
-The Head is only able to authorise leave of absence where exceptional circumstances relate to the application.
+The Head/other nominated staff member in their absence is only able to authorise leave of absence where exceptional circumstances relate to the application.
 Authorised leave is unlikely to be granted for the purpose of a family holiday.

-We ask that parents make contact with the school when a child is going to be absent for ill health reasons in order that the school can keep records updated and importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
+We ask that parents/carers make contact with the school when a child is going to be absent for ill health reasons in order that the school can keep records updated and importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
 If necessary, the school may ask for medical evidence of any illness.
-We expect any absence for illness to be evidenced by a note from the parent/carer(s) as soon as possible.
+We expect any absence for illness to be evidenced by a medical note from the parent/carer(s) as soon as possible.

-An absence is classified as unauthorised if a child is away from school without the permission of the Head in advance.
+An absence is classified as unauthorised if a child is away from school without the permission of the Headteacher/other nominated staff member in their absence in advance.